algogrit/blog.gauravagarwalr.com/content/posts/2018-10-04-starting-a-new-chapter.md

 - Most importantly, being as honest, open and humble while doing all of the above stuff.
 There are no hidden agendas, no ulterior motives.
 Being as naked and vulnerable as possible, come what may!

 I hope I will have positive things to report back at the end of these experiments.
 These are my thought process, promises, hopes and dreams for the next 2 years of my life.
-Please post your comments, questions and concerns in the comment section below or @algorit me on twitter.
+Please post your comments, questions and concerns in the comment section below or DM me on twitter ([@algogrit](https://twitter.com/algogrit)).
 Thank you for reading!

 # Bibliography